 - Measuring Spoons.
 This set is perfect for measuring spices.

 Whether it’s your first time cooking pork tenderloin or you’re an old pro, this honey garlic pork tenderloin in the Instant Pot is a mini triumph.
-Successful dinners (with or without boxed wine) ahead!
+Successful dinners (with or without boxed wine) are ahead!

 Instant Pot Pork Tenderloin